 The University of Trento welcomes international students and will make you feel right at home with the many services and facilities they offer to exchange students.
 The Welcome Office organizes activities throughout the term that are open to all international guests including guided tours of Trento in February and September for newcomers, bus tours of the surrounding regions, Italian conversation sessions, and a buddy system for new students.

 Read about the cost of living in Trento here.

 Open to current KU students in the School of Law who are 2L or 3L and have a minimum cumulative GPA of 2.5.

-Students must notify the University of Kansas Office of Study Abroad through their online application portal, by letter or by e-mail of their intent to withdraw from the program.
-The withdrawal will be effective on the date that the written notification is received by the Office of Study Abroad.
-If a student withdraws after signing the financial contract they received with their acceptance materials, s/he will be liable for the withdrawal fee outlined in the financial contract.
-Students are responsible for any and all costs arising out of his/her own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
+Students must notify KU Study Abroad & Global Engagement through their online application portal, by letter, or by e-mail of their intent to withdraw from the program.
+The withdrawal will be effective on the date that the written notification is received by Study Abroad.
+If a student withdraws after signing the financial contract they received with their acceptance materials, they will be liable for the withdrawal fee outlined in the financial contract.
+Students are responsible for any and all costs arising out of their own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
 The sponsoring school reserves the right to cancel the program for any reason including insufficient enrollment.
 In the unlikely event of a cancellation prior to the program departure, notices will be sent to all students, and all money paid to KU will be refunded.